benjaminion/upgrading-ethereum-book/src/book.md

 In any case, logically, the 64 committees in a slot now act as a single large committee, all voting on exactly the same information.

-#### Committee sizes
+#### The number of committees

-The number of committees formed in an epoch depends on the number of active validators in that epoch.
+The protocol adjusts the total number of committees in an epoch according to the number of active validators.
+The goals are,

+1. to have the same number of committees per slot throughout the epoch (so the number of committees in an epoch is always a multiple of `SLOTS_PER_EPOCH`),
+2. to have the largest number of committees that ensures that each one has at least `TARGET_COMMITTEE_SIZE` members, and
+3. to have a maximum of `MAX_COMMITTEES_PER_SLOT` committees per slot.

+Clearly, the first goal is not achievable if there are fewer than `SLOTS_PER_EPOCH` validators &ndash; is a committee a committee if nobody is in it? &ndash; and the second goal is not achievable if there are fewer than `SLOTS_PER_EPOCH` `*` `TARGET_COMMITTEE_SIZE` (4096) validators.
+The protocol could hardly be considered secure with fewer than 4096 validators, so this is not a significant issue in practice.

-The spec function [`get_committee_count_per_slot()`](/part3/helper/accessors#get_committee_count_per_slot) is used to calculate the number of committees per slot from the number of active validators.
-This can be simplified for illustrative purposes like this,
+The number of committees per slot is calculated by the spec function [`get_committee_count_per_slot()`](/part3/helper/accessors#get_committee_count_per_slot).
+This can be simplified for illustrative purposes, given the number $n$ of active validators in the epoch, as

 ```python
 MAX_COMMITTEES_PER_SLOT = 64